-- 1. Side Letter #3, dated November 21, 1994, of the collective bargaining Agreement shall remain in full force and effect. - 2.
+- Side Letter #3, dated November 21, 1994, of the collective bargaining Agreement shall remain in full force and effect. - 2.
 Current employees classified as Golf Program Manager and Golf Professional shall have right of first refusal to operate the pro-shop as an independent contractor, at their respective course. - 3.
-The City, and the employees classified as Golf Program Manager and Golf Professional shall provide for termination of the Agreement for the pro-shop operation in a separate Agreement for Services, to be entered into by the parties. - 4.
-The City reserves the right to decline to give the right of first refusal to future employees classified as Golf Program Manager and Golf Professional. - 5.
+The City, and the employees classified as Golf Program Manager and Golf Professional shall provide for termination of the Agreement for the proshop operation in a separate Agreement for Services, to be entered into by the parties. - The City reserves the right to decline to give the right of first refusal to future employees classified as Golf Program Manager and Golf Professional. - 5.
 The operation of a golf pro-shop by employees classified as Golf Program Manager and Golf Professional pursuant to an Agreement for Services, shall not be effected by provisions of the City Charter, specifically Section 227, or other local or state laws.

-FOR THE CITY: FOR CWA Local 4502:
+FOR THE CITY: heite FOR CXIA Local 4502:

-G. Thomas Worley Chief Negotiator David H. McCune President
+Chester C. Christie David H. McCune

+Director of Human Resources President

-Date Date
+12-/1-/ 1 Date /2-//-/ / Date

+NGOT W-

-Alan D. McKnight, Director Recreation & Parks Department
+Alan D. McKnight, Director -

+Recreation & Parks Department
-Date